EugZol/datacaster/README.md

       wrong_format: wrong format
 ```

 Let's gradually reduce the boilerplate, starting with the most explicit example.
-Notice that all relative keys (i.e. keys which will be scoped during the execution) starts with `'.'`:
+Notice that all relative keys (i.e. keys which will be scoped during the execution) start with `'.'`:

 ```ruby
 schema =